Find Affordable College Courses

 The colleges and universities below are the most popular for horticulture majors pursuing a associate degree.

-Our 2023 rankings named North Carolina State University the most popular school in North Carolina for horticulture students working on their associate degree.
-NC State is a very large public school located in the large city of Raleigh.
+Our analysis found North Carolina State University to be the most popular school for horticulture students who want to pursue a associate degree in North Carolina.
+NC State is a fairly large public school located in the city of Raleigh.

 Women make up 11% of the horticulture majors at the school.